kazazor/git-pre-commit/README.md

 }
 ```

 That is it!
-No more that you need to do (except for writing the pre-commit task :) )
+No more that you need to do (except for writing what to run :) )

 **Note**: If your root directory has a `yarn.lock` file, all the scripts will be run using `yarn`.